tominin/HyaenaWork/README.md

 This will output: The filtered diagnostic pos file of all 4 haplogroups The filtered count reads from the selected bam files

 Please note that the filtered pos should be done every time you analyse a new set of data!
+(HYAENA ONLY)

 ##STEP 4##